Why Did The Bank Put a Hold on My Checking Account?

 How Does the Bank Decide to Place a Hold on an Account?

 If the check is particularly large, or if it is from out of state, then the bank is much more likely to place a hold on it.
-Oftentimes, the teller will call the bank that the check is issued from to see if the funds are available.
+The teller will usually call the bank that the check is issued from to see if the funds are available.

 A hold can last for several business days, and the amount of time the funds are held varies by bank.

-However, as a general rule of thumb, smaller checks, those from in-state, checks from the same bank as yours, checks from the U.S. Treasury, direct deposits, and cashier's checks are generally available the next business day.
+However, smaller checks, those from in-state, checks from the same bank as yours, checks from the U.S. Treasury, direct deposits, and cashier's checks are generally available the next business day.

 However, large checks ($5,000-plus), redeposited checks, and those going into frequently overdrafted accounts will often have longer hold times.
 This also applies to checks that the bank has "reasonable doubt" about – that is, if they doubt the funds will clear.
 The bank should notify you if they have placed your account on hold.